yunielrc/manjaro-xrdp-gnome/README.md

-# GNOME remote desktop Docker image powered by Manjaro and xrdp
+# GNOME remote desktop Docker image powered by Manjaro and xrdp for testing purposes

 This repository provides the Docker image that runs a [GNOME](https://gnome.org/) desktop on top of [Manjaro Linux](https://manjaro.org).
 The desktop is accessible via